 Printable Directions for Making Pop-And-Go Egg Bites – Just Print and Go!

 Instant Pot Pop-and-Go Egg Bites

 Who loves a breakfast treat that can walk out the door with you??
 We sure do.
-My family is always on the run, so it's great to have a super tasty hand-held egg snack that can go with you.
-I don't know about you, but sometimes I get tired of boring ole hard-boiled eggs as a snack.
+And since my family is always on the run, these Pop-And-Go Instant Pot Egg Bites are a super tasty hand-held egg snack that can go right along with them.

 - 1 tsp. granulated onion onion